This journey of creating a better grownup life is hard.

 “You know I don’t talk to you when you’ve been drinking.”

 This prompted several more calls that I did not answer.

-Wonderful, restful exchange as I settled down on a Sunday evening, which have always been my biggest anxiety night of the week.
+Wonderful, restful exchange as I settled down on a Sunday evening, which has always been my biggest anxiety night of the week.

 A few years ago, I drew the boundary line with Mom and phone calls.

-Of course, that made me a cold, heartless, terrible daughter in Mom’s mind.
+Of course, this new boundary made me a cold, heartless, terrible daughter in Mom’s mind.
 It took two weeks of not answering my phone when she called at night for her to finally stop trying to reach me during her drinking fests.

-I hadn’t received a call from her when drinking in almost a year – and what was very good for me.
+I hadn’t received a call from her when drinking in almost a year – and that was very good for me.

 But she took the forgiveness call as removal of that important boundary, apparently, and the phone calls began again.
 That made me almost regret telling her that I’d forgiven her.
 She’d made it about her, which it wasn’t.

 The drunken phone calls STILL upset me.
 See, I know she’s drunk every night but the phone calls and the voicemails (which I promptly delete without listening to them) are unpleasant reminders.
 For a moment or two, when those calls come, it feels as though I’m inches away from her.
 I’m alone, sick and helplessly, hopelessly stranded outside of the glass room while Mom hurts herself.